New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformation of the cluster map

 As the vector ${\bf v} = \mqty(1,-\eta,-\theta)^{T}$ is non-zero, $\det(M) = 0 $ is a necessary condition for the tau functions $\tau_{n}$ obtained from \eqref{systmB2} to satisfy \eqref{somos5}.
 With the help of MAPLE software, we can easily confirm that the relation holds.
 The coefficients $\zeta$ and $\theta$ can be found by computing the kernel of $M$, which turns out to be independent under shifting the indices of each tau function ($n\to n+1$): to be precise, $\zeta = 1-\beta$ is just a constant (independent of tau functions), while

 but this is just $\beta$ times the first integral \eqref{dfirstB2} lifted to the space of tau functions.
-Hence the vector ${\bf v}$ is constant along each orbit, and remains in the kernel of the matrix $M$ when the replacement $\tau_n\to \tau_{n+1}$ is made for each tau function appearing therein. \end{prf} Therefore the variable $x_{2,n}$ given by deformed map with the fixed condition $b_{1} = \beta = b_{2}$ satisfies the Somos-5 QRT map \eqref{somos5QRTB2}.
+Hence the vector ${\bf v}$ is constant along each orbit, and remains in the kernel of the matrix $M$ when the replacement $\tau_n\to \tau_{n+1}$ is made for each tau function appearing therein. \end{prf} We have seen that, subject to the condition $b_{1} = \beta = b_{2}$, the variable $u_n=x_{2,n}$ satisfying one half of the system \eqref{dB2maps}, also satisfies the Somos-5 QRT map \eqref{somos5QRTB2} with appropriate coefficients $\tilde{\al},\tilde{\be}$.
 This suggests that each invariant curve for the deformed map $\tilde{\varphi}$, given by a level set of \eqref{dfirstB2}, is birationally equivalent to a corresponding elliptic curve associated with a level set of the Somos-5 QRT map.
 According to \cite{hone2020ecm}, each such curve is also isomorphic to a curve that corresponds to a level set of the Lyness map

-(for suitable $\tilde{\zeta}$ and $\tilde{\theta}$), which is the integrable deformation of the periodic map of type $A_{2}$.
+(for suitable $\tilde{\zeta}$ and $\tilde{\theta}$), which is the integrable deformation of the periodic map of type $\rA_{2}$.
 Applying the results from \cite{hone2020ecm}, it can be shown that the iterates $x_{2,n}$ of the deformed $\rB_2$ map $\tilde{\varphi}$ are also associated with the Lyness map, via the transformation